"Organizer of the forces of chaos."

-"That was door to safety," you explain, wriggling your toes to make sure they are all there.
-"Back down in Cave Four.
-What we want is the door to death--the surface."
+"That was door to life," you explain, wriggling your toes to make sure they are all there.
+"Life means safety down in Cave Four.
+What we want is the door to death—the surface."

-Without farther ado you step through the door to death, walk down a short corridor, and find yourself at a ladder with metal rungs.
-Stenciled nearby is an upwards-pointing arrow that reads "Surface."
+Without farther ado you step through the door to death.
+Walking down a short corridor, you find yourself at a ladder with metal rungs.
+Stenciled above it is an upwards-pointing arrow that reads "Surface."

 "It's okay, come on!" you shout back.
 You wife appears, carrying the packs and flashlight.

-You climb the ladder, your wife right behind you, and twist the handle of the hatch.
-It squeaks open and falls with a thud.
-A light as bright as a flash grenade pours down and you gasp and cringe, throwing a hand over your head.
+You climb the ladder, your wife right behind you.
+There is a hatch at the top, and you twist a handle to open it.
+The hatch squeaks open and falls back with a thud.
+A light as bright as a flash grenade pours down.
+You cringe, throwing a hand up to protect your eyes.

 Half-blinded by the light, you crawl up the ladder and emerge into an open place.
 Everything is a misty blur.
-You squint at the bright blue of the sky and green color all around you.
+You squint at the bright blue and green color all around you.
 Everything goes on and on, further than you can see.
-Your wife climbs up next to you and stands there staring as warm wind washes over your skin.
-Slowly your vision adjusts, and you see delicate two-headed dandelions growing in the ruins of a house and sun dappled grass waving in the breeze.
+Your wife climbs up and stands there staring.
+Slowly your vision adjusts, and you see delicate two-headed dandelions growing in the ruins of a house.
+Sun dappled grass waves in the warm breeze.
 Beyond a tumbled-down picket fence, a zombie lurches towards you, moaning, "Braaaaaiiiins."

 You raise your gun and blow its head off.